Beginner's guide to landscape astrophotography: Equipment recommendations for different budgets

 nomad tracker

-Tracker: Move Shoot Move Nomad + accessories (350€)
+Tracker: Move Shoot Move Nomad + accessories (€350)

-A star tracker reduces the earth's rotation and allows longer exposure times without star movement in the image
+A star tracker reduces the Earth's rotation and allows longer exposure times without star movement in the image.

-With the code "Jakob" you can save 5%!
+Use the code "Jakob" to save 5%!

 sigma 20mm f1.4

-Lens: Sigma 20mm f/1.4 DG DN (750€)
+Lens: Sigma 20mm f/1.4 DG DN (€750)

 An improved version of the Sigma 20mm f1.4 DG HSM for DSLR cameras with high sharpness and better correction of optical errors.